ShayYeffet/Neural-ShowCase/README.md

 - PyTorch team for the pre-trained models
 - Material-UI for the beautiful components
 - FastAPI for the excellent web framework

+## 🚀 Deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions to Vercel, Railway, Heroku, and other platforms.

 ## 📞 Contact